My Policy Positions

 Healthcare for All

-I firmly believe that health care is a fundamental right – not a privilege that is available only to those who can afford it – and I will work to make sure that all Americans have access to health care.
+I firmly believe that health care is a fundamental right – not a privilege that should be available only to those who can afford it – and I will work to make sure that all Americans have access to health care.
 Americans should not have to live in fear of being made poor or bankrupt because of an illness or accident, and we can all agree that prescription drugs in this country are too expensive.
 There’s no justifiable reason why any American should not be able to buy the medications they need to stay or get healthy.
 Moreover, our current fractured health care system has put us at or near the bottom of health rankings for industrialized countries by many measures, including maternal mortality, infant mortality, and life expectancy.
 This is unacceptable.

 Additionally, I don’t believe that one’s ability to access health care should be tied to their employment status.
 The COBRA system, while well-intentioned, is fundamentally flawed: it doesn’t make sense to expect a newly unemployed and therefore salary-less person to be able afford to pay the premiums that their employer formerly paid for their health insurance.
 Furthermore, our current health care system inhibits entrepreneurship, which is fundamental to our country’s economic health and growth.
 Americans are less likely to start a new business if it means going without health insurance, and a new small business can struggle to pay the high cost of health insurance premiums to cover its employees.
 Thus, I will work to disentangle health insurance and employment status.